HTR-United/template-htr-united-datarepo/README.md

 ## License

-This dataset and model are published under the CC-BY 4.0 License.
+This dataset is published under the CC-BY 4.0 License.

 To cite this dataset: